Key Takeaways

 The Tool That Made Local AI Inevitable

 llama.cpp didn’t just make local LLM inference technically possible — it made it economically and operationally inevitable.
-The 100K stars matter less as a popularity metric and more as a leading indicator: when 100,000 developers collectively build on a tool, they’re not experimenting anymore.
-They’re deploying infrastructure.
+The 100K stars matter less as popularity and more as a signal: when 100,000 developers build on a tool, they’ve moved past experimenting and started deploying infrastructure.

 The question facing every team still routing prompts through cloud APIs grows harder to dismiss with each passing quarter: why send your data to someone else’s server when the cost is higher, the privacy is worse, and the vendor lock-in is real?